-- Any (single-disk) filesystem can be divided into five parts: - 1.
-"Superblock" at well-known location - 2.
-"Free list(s)" to track unallocated space & data structures - 3.
-Directories that tell where to find other files and directories - 4.
-"Root directory" findable from superblock - Metadata for each file or directory: - How to find contents - Possibly other useful information
+Any (single-disk) filesystem can be divided into five parts:

+- "Superblock" at well-known location - 2.
+"Free list(s)" to track unallocated space & data structures - Directories that tell where to find other files and directories - 4.
+"Root directory" findable from superblock - 5.
+Metadata telling how to find directory & file contents, and possibly other information about them